Kalaww/search_engine/README.md

 The french dictionary used for this collector is in 'data/dictionary.fr.csv' [LINK](https://github.com/Kalaww/search_engine/blob/master/data/dictionary.fr.csv)

 You can check how I generate this dictionary with this Jupyter Notebook 'generate_dictionary.ipynb' (watchable on GitHub) [LINK](https://github.com/Kalaww/search_engine/blob/master/generate_dictionary.ipynb)

+The collector creates three files :
+- 'id_to_page.csv' : relation page id -> page title
+- 'page_links.txt' : relation page id -> links page id
+- 'words_appearance.csv' : relation word id -> list(page id, word frequency)

+In words_appearance.csv, each word in the title of the page (and in the dictionary used) add 1.0 to the word frequency.
+It might help for a stronger classification of the pages (if a keyword is in the page title, it might be a highly relevant page)

 The collector command line :
 ```